 Add 1/2 frozen banana next (or a whole frozen banana for extra sweetness.)
 I like to freeze bananas when they’ve got “cheetah spots.”
 To eat them at this stage would make me gag (it’s the texture, right?!) but they indicate the perfect ripeness level, and therefore sweetness level, to use in smoothies.

 You never want to freeze a banana with the peel on as it’s next to impossible to peel frozen.
 All you have to do is peel then place inside a ziplock back and squish.
 There’s no need to uniformly slice the banana as the chunks will come right out of the bag.

-Finally, add 1/2 cup ice, 1/4 cup raw uncooked oats (either old fashioned or instant,) and 1/4 teaspoon lemon zest.
+Finally, add 1/2 cup ice, 1/4 cup raw uncooked certified gluten-free oats, and 1/4 teaspoon lemon zest.
 If you don’t want to buy a lemon just for this smoothie recipe, it’ll still be good without it.
 With the lemon zest though, it’s GREAT.
 Again, really drives home that muffin flavor.

-Turn on the blender then let ‘er rip for up to two minutes or until the smoothie is very, well, smooth.
+Turn on the blender then blend until the smoothie is very, well, smooth.